Full dress uniform: British Army

-Most of the various uniforms worn by the British Army today originate in former combat uniforms.
-At the start of the 19th century, British Army Regiments of Foot, trained to fight in the manner dictated by a weapon (the musket) which demanded close proximity to the target, were not concerned with camouflage, and wore red coats (scarlet for officers and sergeants).
-Rifle regiments, fighting as skirmishers, and equipped with rifles, were more concerned with concealment however, and wore dark green uniforms.
+Most of the uniforms worn by the British Army today originate in former combat uniforms.
+At the start of the 19th century, British Army Regiments of Foot, trained to fight in the manner dictated by the musket, which demanded close proximity to the target, were not concerned with camouflage, and wore red coats, scarlet for officers and sergeants.
+Rifle regiments, fighting as skirmishers, and equipped with rifles, were more concerned with concealment, and wore dark green uniforms.
 Light infantry regiments were also trained as skirmishers but wore red uniforms with green shakos.
 Whereas the infantry generally wore polished brass buttons and white carrying equipment, the Rifles wore black.

 Infantry uniforms of the British Army, from 1750 to 1835.
 Full dress uniforms in the British Army originate from former combat uniforms.

-Prior to the outbreak of World War I full dress uniforms were universal issue for all regiments of the British Army when on "home service" in Britain itself.
+Prior to the outbreak of World War I full dress uniforms were universal issue for all regiments of the British Army when on "home service" in Britain.
 Line infantry and Foot Guards, dragoons, Life Guards and Royal Engineers all wore scarlet tunics.
 The Royal Regiment of Artillery, hussars, all but one lancer regiment, and all support corps wore dark blue uniforms.
 Only Rifle regiments wore green.
-Full dress varied greatly in detail, according to the arm of service or in many cases the individual regiment.
+Full dress varied greatly in detail, according to the arm of service, or in many cases the individual regiment.

 Reserve units were for the most part distinguished by having silver (rather than gold-coloured) lace, buttons and accoutrements in full dress.
 From the Crimean War on, a narrow red stripe (piping) down the outside of each trouser leg was common to all red coated infantry units.
-Cavalry however wore stripes of regimental colour (white, yellow, blue/grey etc.) on their riding breeches.
-Scottish Highland regiments did not wear trousers, favouring the kilt, and Scottish Lowland regiments adopted tartan trews.
+Cavalry wore stripes of regimental colour (white, yellow, blue/grey etc.) on their riding breeches.
+Scottish Highland regiments wore kilts, and Scottish Lowland regiments adopted tartan trews.
 All Scottish regiments wore doublets of distinctive cut instead of the tunics of English, Irish and Welsh units.

-Full dress headwear varied (both from regiment to regiment, and over time as influenced by military fashion): bearskins were worn by the Foot Guards, the 2nd Dragoons (Royal Scots Greys) and (in a different form) by Fusiliers.
+Full dress headwear varied, both from regiment to regiment, and over time as influenced by military fashion.
+Bearskins were worn by the Foot Guards, the 2nd Dragoons (Royal Scots Greys) and in a different form by Fusiliers.
 Plumed helmets were worn by the Dragoons (except 2nd), Dragoon Guards and the Household Cavalry.
-Hussars wore their distinctive busby, which also came to be adopted by the Royal Artillery, the Royal Engineers and certain other Corps; it was also worn in a different form by Rifle regiments.
+Hussars wore their distinctive busby, which was adopted by the Royal Artillery, the Royal Engineers and certain other Corps.
+It was also worn in a different form by Rifle regiments.

 The Lancers had their chapka.
-Infantry of the line often wore shakos (later supplanted by the 'home service helmet'), as did others; though Scots and Irish regiments tended to have their own distinctive full-dress headwear.
+Infantry of the line often wore shakos, later supplanted by the 'home service helmet', as did others.
+Scots and Irish regiments tended to have their own distinctive full-dress headwear.
 General officers and staff officers usually wore plumed cocked hats in full dress, as did regimental staff officers and those of some support services.
 In hotter climates, for all of the above, a white pith helmet was often substituted.